 To keep this productivity power tool in action, Zebra incorporates a PowerPrecision+ high-capacity battery.
 Get 14 hours from one charge, and the warm swap innovation allows you to change the battery without powering down the device.

-Image and Data Capture Are Superior with the TC52
+Image and Data Capture Are Superior

 For enterprise use, the power to take photos and videos, scan barcodes, and do video calls is important.
 Zebra gets that.
 The TC52 has two cameras.
 The 5-megapixel front-facing camera enables video calling.
 The 13-megapixel rear camera provides high-resolution images, great for documenting proof-of-condition and viewing schematics to improve efficiency.